Helen Keller Learning To Speak

 She drew me closer to her and said, "It is here," pointing to my middle, whose beats I was witting of for the first fourth dimension.
 Her words puzzled me very much because I did not and then understand anything unless I touched it.

-I smelt the violets in her hand and asked, half in words, half in signs, a question which meant, "Is love the sweetness of flowers?"
+I smelt the violets in her hand and asked, half in words, half in signs, a question which meant, "Is love the sweetness of flowers?""No," said my teacher.

 Again I thought.
 The warm sun was shining on u.s..